nathancharlesjones/STM32F103C8T6-breakout-board/README.md

    - BOOT0/BOOT1 select which part of the MCU's memory is run at start-up (see [AN2586, Getting started with STM32F10xxx hardware development](https://www.st.com/resource/en/application_note/cd00164185-getting-started-with-stm32f10xxx-hardware-development-stmicroelectronics.pdf) for more details).
    - If you **DO** intend to use this feature, leave R4/6 open.
    - If you **DON'T** intend to use this feature, use a 0 ohm resistor for R4 (or simply short the pads together) to pull BOOT0 to ground.
 R5/6 need not be populated, since the MCU only looks at BOOT1 if BOOT0 is a logical "1"; otherwise, the BOOT1 pin acts like a normal GPIO.
+   - (R6 was included by virtue of mirroring the schematic for BOOT0, but it's probably not needed, unless someone wants the MCU to permanently boot from "System Memory".)
 5. External oscillators
-   - Crystal oscillators and power capacitors (Q1/2 and C10/11)
+   - Crystal oscillators and power filtering capacitors (Q1/2 and C10/11)
    - An external crystal oscillator will have higher accuracy than the internal clock, which improves the accuracy of the internal timers and may be necessary for applications such as high-speed UART, USB, and RTC.
 6. User LED
    - LED, current-limiting resistor, and option jumper (LED2, R8, and J8)
-   - J8 is used to optionally remove the LED from the circuit, should you wish to not have the LED connected to its GPIO.
+   - J8 is used to optionally remove the LED from the circuit, should you wish to not have the LED connected to its GPIO (as might be the case if you were using this GPIO for another purpose and needed to make sure you weren't exceeding the maximum current in/out on this pin).
    - To remove LED2 from the circuit, cut the trace between the terminals of J8 on BOTTOM of the PCB (where its marked on the silkscreen).
    - To reinsert LED2, place a pin header and jumper in J8.
 The jumper now controls whether LED2 is included in the circuit or not.
 7. J-Link and Debug Edge connectors (J3/4)
    - J4 is configured to match the pinout of the 10-pin connector on the J-Link Edu Mini.
    - J3 is intended for use with a series of board-to-board connectors by AVX, popularly called ["Debug Edge"](www.debug-edge.io).
 The purpose, once an [adapter board](https://github.com/nathancharlesjones/Debug-Edge_SWD-to-J-Link-Edu-Mini-adapter-with-USB-power) is acquired, is to save the developer from having to purchase J4 for development with the J-Link Edu Mini.
-The adapter board mentioned previously also includes a USB connector for powering the MCU (connects directly to VDD and so should not be used when VIN or USB1 are also used).
+The adapter board mentioned previously also includes a USB connector for powering the MCU (connects directly to VDD and so should not be used when VIN or USB (J5) are also used).

 ## Minimum components
 - Cost: Approximately $8.19 per board on JLCPCB (in quantities of 10)